 Every year, Trinity College run a number of residential programmes for students who are keen to explore their subject outside of school and experience what it would be like to study at a top university.
 Students on these residentials stay in college accommodation, meet current Cambridge students and have taster lectures and seminars in a variety of subjects.
 They also have the opportunity to explore the city, and take part in a number of social activities during the week.
 The residentials are entirely free, including accommodation and all food, and funds are available to cover transport costs to and from Cambridge if necessary.

 Organised by the Archaeology Faculty and hosted by Trinity College, this residential for Year 12 students will be between the 22nd and 25th July.
 Apply here.
+Deadline is the 12th June 2018 for both the application and the teachers reference.

 Biology and Medicine Residential